MinchinWeb/openttd-minchinweb/WmDOT/ReadMe.txt

     time.

 -- Requirements ---------------------------------------------------------------
-WmDOT required OpenTTD version 1.0 or better.
+WmDOT requires OpenTTD version 1.0 or better.
 This is available as a free
     download from OpenTTD.org
 As dependances, WmDOT also requires:
     - SuperLib, v.6 ('SuperLib-6.tar')